 Shopping & Showrooms in & around Oxford

 In the heart of the city, Westgate Shopping Centre is home to over 100 brand new stores featuring the best of the British high street as well as prestigious global brands.
 If you're looking for somewhere to shop 'til you drop in Oxford, then Westgate has it all .
-A couple of streets over, the Clarendon Centre are home to shops like Body Shop, Costa and Gap.
+A couple of streets over, the Clarendon Centre is home to shops like TK Maxx, Costa and Swarovski.
 The Covered Market is to the east of both of those centres, and iis filled with local traders selling produce, breads and cakes, meats and cheeses, seafood, leather goods, flowers, clothing, gifts and more.

 Oxford has independent shops dotted throughout the city, though there are some streets with more shops than others.
-Broad Street is said to be the most high-end street in Oxford.
-There, Boswells department store has been trading for almost 300 years and now sits near Blackwell’s music and art shops, Oxford Campus Stores and Cath Kidston.
-Turl Street, also called The Turl, is home to several traditional outfitters, including gentlemen’s tailors, a bespoke shoe shop, Oxford’s oldest jewellery shop and a whisky outlet.
+Broad Street is said to be the most high-end street in Oxford and Turl Street, is home to several traditional outfitters, including gentlemen’s tailors, a bespoke shoe shop, Oxford’s oldest jewellery shop and a whisky outlet.

 Cowley Road has several accessories and clothes shops and in the suburb of Jericho, Little Clarendon Street has fashion boutiques, a gallery, a gift shop and several cafés and restaurants, and Walton Street has independent food shops, a florist, an interior design store and clothes shops.
 Oxford’s high street is not lined with the common chain shops.
 Instead, the Oxford University Press Shop is nestled between antiques shops, traditional English clothiers and jewellery stores.